ThomasAuriel/HTML-Handbook/README.md

 HTML Handbook is a way to organise notes inside handbooks.
 Notes are linked together through tags.
 All notes are aggregated in a unique vertical column allowing to display and print it similarly to a true handbook.

+# From Github to Gitlab

+The project moved to https://gitlab.com/ThomasAuriel/HTML-Handbook

 # Version

 ## Version 0.5